BoxCast Team • November 15, 2018

-Buzzing or audio noise on a live stream can come from a lot of things.
-It can come from the cables, audio mixer, or directly from the source audio, like a microphone or another sound source.
+Buzzing or audio noise on a live stream can come from a lot of things — like cables, an audio mixer, or directly from the source audio, such as a microphone.
 Here's how you identify and troubleshoot the issue.

-If you have the ability to, your first step will be to mute all channels on the soundboard and un-mute them one-by-one until you find out which source is causing the problem.
-You could also use the “solo” function if your soundboard has one - this mutes all channels other than the “soloed” channel, so it makes it easier.
+If you can, your first step will be to mute all channels on the soundboard and un-mute them one by one until you find out which source is causing the issue.
+You could also use the solo function if your soundboard has one.
+This mutes all channels except the soloed one, so it makes it easier.

-If you are unable to mute channels with your soundboard, or if this still doesn’t solve the problem, the issue could be your cables.
+If you can't mute channels with your soundboard, or if this still doesn’t solve the problem, the issue could be your cables.
 Try swapping the cables one by one.
-It is really important to use a systematic troubleshooting approach here, so that you're not inadvertently messing up something that was working fine.
-Your goal is to isolate the root cause and maybe avoid that issue in the setup in the future.
-Remember to only change one thing at a time when troubleshooting!
+It's really important to use a systematic troubleshooting approach here, so you don't inadvertently mess up something that was working fine.
+Your goal is to isolate the root cause and hopefully avoid that issue in future setups.

-Once you have identified which source or equipment is causing the buzzing, use a systematic troubleshooting approach again to try to fix the root problem.
-An easy thing to try is changing cables that connect the problematic piece of equipment to the soundboard, or to other equipment.
+Once you've identified which source or equipment is causing the buzzing, use a systematic troubleshooting approach again to try to fix the root problem.
+An easy thing to try is changing cables that connect the problematic piece of equipment to the soundboard or other equipment.

-If the equipment uses wall power, you might try plugging it into a different outlet (or a few different outlets!) to see if that helps.
-If any of the problem equipment has a “ground lift” switch, try toggling that and see if it makes a difference.
-As a last resort, you could try another piece of equipment to kill the buzz like the Rocktron Buzz Kill AC Hum Exterminator.
+If the equipment uses wall power, you might try plugging it into a different outlet (or a few different ones) to see if it helps.
+If any of the problem equipment has a ground lift switch, try toggling that and see if it makes a difference.
+As a last resort, you can try another piece of equipment to kill the buzz, such as the Rocktron Buzz Kill AC Hum Exterminator.

-If you are only hearing the buzz in the recording, then it is coming from something after your audio mixer.
-You can follow a similar troubleshooting procedure as described above to see if you can fix the issue between the mixer and the BoxCaster.
-Specifically, make sure that the cables going from your mixer to the BoxCaster are as short as possible.
+If you're only hearing the buzz in the recording, then it's coming from something after your audio mixer.
+You can follow a similar troubleshooting procedure as described above to see if you can fix the issue between the mixer and your hardware encoder.
+Specifically, make sure the cables going from your mixer to your encoder are as short as possible.

-Minimize the number of times they cross over power cables, and if they run parallel to power cables, keep them as far apart as possible.
-Use as few adapters as possible to get from the outputs of your soundboard to the inputs of the BoxCaster.
+Minimize the number of times they cross over power cables, and if they run parallel, keep them as far apart as possible.
+Use as few adapters as you can to get from the outputs of your soundboard to the inputs of your encoder.

 Try to avoid mixing unbalanced and balanced audio signals.
 Here's why: